 · Order in Council / Bitumen Royalty-in-kind Regulation · in-force

-Establishes the Bitumen Royalty-in-kind Regulation, enabling the Commission to direct oil sands lessees to deliver the Crown's royalty share of bitumen directly, rather than as monetary payments, and outlines associated obligations and pro…
+Establishes the Bitumen Royalty-in-kind Regulation, enabling the Alberta Petroleum Marketing Commission (APMC) to direct oil sands lessees to deliver the Crown's royalty share of bitumen directly, rather than as monetary payments.
+It outlin

 What changed

-- Lessees and their designated delivery agents are required to act as agents of the Crown for managing and delivering the directed royalty bitumen.
+- Lessees and their designated delivery agents are required to act as agents of the Crown for managing and delivering directed royalty bitumen, with a framework for determining 'just and reasonable consideration' for their services.

 Why it matters

-- Shifts the method of collecting bitumen royalties from solely monetary payments to include direct physical delivery, potentially altering provincial revenue management strategies.
+- Shifts the method of collecting bitumen royalties from solely monetary payments to include direct physical delivery, centralizing control over a portion of Alberta's bitumen resources and potentially altering provincial revenue management strategies.

-- Introduces new operational and financial obligations for oil sands lessees, requiring them to act as agents of the Crown for a portion of their production.
+- Introduces new operational and financial obligations for oil sands lessees, requiring them to act as agents of the Crown for managing and delivering a portion of their production.

-- May impact market dynamics for Alberta's bitumen by allowing the Crown to directly participate in the supply chain.
+- May impact market dynamics for Alberta's bitumen by allowing the Crown to directly participate in the supply chain and potentially influence supply and pricing.

-- Introduces new obligations for crude oil suppliers to comply with Commission directives for transmission and storage.
+- Introduces new obligations for crude oil suppliers to comply with Commission directives for transmission and storage, while establishing a mechanism for determining compensation for these services.

-- Maintains a regulatory check by requiring Alberta Energy Regulator approval for specific types of storage directives.
+- Maintains a regulatory check by requiring Alberta Energy Regulator approval for specific types of underground storage directives, balancing new powers with existing oversight.

 Other governance concerns